radareorg/r2ghidra/README.md

 ## Installing

 An r2pm package is available that can easily be installed like:

 ```
 r2pm update
 r2pm -ci r2ghidra
 ```

+By default r2pm will install stuff in your home, you can use `-g` to use the system wide installation.

 ## Portability